The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 Hollywood Casino at Penn National

-The first of the retail sportsbooks to open in Pennsylvania is partnered up with one of the oldest and biggest names in the game: William Hill.
+The first retail sportsbook to open in Pennsylvania partnered up with one of the oldest and biggest names in the game: William Hill.
+However, the partnership between William Hill and Hollywood Casino/Penn National Gaming ended in Oct.
+2019.

 While it was not first, it did make the argument for being finest thanks to its partnership with Kambi.
 The European betting group is the supplier with the biggest reach in Pennsylvania.
 It works with Parx as well as the two Rush Street properties, Rivers and SugarHouse.